eficode-academy/docker-katas/labs/windows-docker/win3-common-commands.md

 docker container run -it -v C:\data:C:\data microsoft/nanoserver powershell
 ```

-Make some files in the directory by your nomal explorer, and run
+Make some files in the directory by your nomal explorer, and run the following in your container:
 ```
 PS C:\> dir data